Get in Touch

 Course Outline

-Introduction to XG5000 and LS Electric PLC Platforms
+Getting Started with XG5000 and LS Electric PLC Platforms

-• Organizing project files, folders, and documentation.
+• Organizing files, folders, and documentation for efficient project management.

 Hardware Configuration and Addressing

-• Understanding device addressing and module layout.
+• Understanding device addressing schemes and module layouts.

-• Verifying configuration consistency before going online.
+• Verifying configuration consistency prior to going online.

-Communication Setup and Online Connection
+Communication Setup and Online Connectivity

 • Connecting the engineering workstation to the PLC.

-• Setting communication parameters in XG5000.
+• Configuring communication parameters within XG5000.

-• Establishing and verifying online communication.
+• Establishing and verifying successful online connections.

 Ladder Logic Development in XG5000

-• Building simple machine control sequences.
+• Building straightforward machine control sequences.

 Editing, Validation, and Program Preparation

-• Editing rungs efficiently and reviewing logic flow.
+• Efficiently editing rungs and reviewing logic flow.

-• Preparing the project for download and commissioning.
+• Preparing the project for safe download and commissioning.

 Download, Upload, and Backup Procedures

-• Downloading programs safely to the PLC.
+• Safely downloading programs to the PLC.

-• Uploading existing programs and comparing project contents.
+• Uploading existing programs and comparing them with current projects.

 • Backing up applications, parameters, and supporting documentation.